madeleinedaly/future-io/README.md

 ### `IO.prototype.catch :: IO e a ~> (e -> IO f a) -> IO f a`

 ## Wrapping custom IO functions
-Often you'll find the need to define your own IO functions, or wrap those provided by a library.
+Often you'll find the need to define your own io returning functions, or wrap functions provided by a library.
 Luckily, this is very simple:

 ```js